foundational-networks/PEEL/README.md

 * Running synthesis and implementation.
 * Inspecting FPGA resource utilization.

+> **Note:** The PEEL FPGA module is not tied to a specific FPGA board model, as long as the target device provides sufficient hardware resources.

 ---

-Please refer to our **NSDI 2027 paper** for additional details about PEEL and the experiments reproduced by these artifacts.
-If you encounter any issues or have questions regarding the artifacts, please contact the authors.
+Please refer to our **NSDI 2027 paper** for additional details about PEEL.
+If you have questions, please contact the authors.